Natfan/work/btec/14/2/writeup.md

 player.sendMessage(prefix + pri + "You have been " + sec + "frozen" + pri + ".");
 ```

-As with the other constants, these variables will be accessable across the entire project.
+As with the other constants, these variables will be accessible across the entire project.

 ### Data Types
-I shall be using many different data types, some of which are primative and can be found within the Java language, and some of which are more advanced and are native to Spigot.
+I shall be using many different data types, some of which are primitive and can be found within the Java language, and some of which are more advanced and are native to Spigot.
 I shall list them as follows:

 #### String
-Strings will be used to store text data such as the `prefix` and are generally used for communcating with the user.
+Strings will be used to store text data such as the `prefix` and are generally used for communicating with the user.

 #### Integers
 Integers will be used within for loops to keep track of which player they are currently operating on, along with using constants for changing timings on the fly.
 MAX_INT is also used for setting effects to be applied to the player infinitely.

+#### ArrayList
+An ArrayList will be used to keep track of all of the users that have been frozen, to ensure that if they perform any action that is not allowed and if they are in the ArrayList then it will be cancelled.

+#### UUID
+Due to the fact that players can change their usernames it is important to use their Universal Unique IDentifier, or UUID, when adding players to the ArrayList due to the fact they could just change their name and be thawed.

+#### Entity
+An Entity is any dynamic, moving object within the game.
+This encompasses but is not limited to players, animals and monsters, along with projectiles and boats.
+These will need to be intercepted when preventing actions.

+##### Player
+The Player is a subset of an entity that is controlled by the user.
+Both the Administrator and the users are considered players, but the Administrators cannot be frozen due to a specific permission node that prevents it, unlike regular users.

+##### HumanEntity
+The HumanEntity is an interface of the Player, and NPCs, that is used by chest functions within Spigot.

+#### Projectile
+The Projectile is an entity that moves through the air within the game.
+There are a few subsets of it, such as Arrows, Potions, EnderPearls, Eggs and Snowballs.
+As a rule of thumb, if the player can throw it then it is a Projectile.
+These will need to be

+##### Potion
+A Potion is an item within Minecraft that gives the consumer a specific effect when applied.
+They can either be drunk or, in the case of this instance, thrown onto the ground.
+These 'splash' potions cause an AoE which applies the potion effect to all entities within the vicinity.

+##### EnderPearl
+An EnderPearl is a projectile which can be thrown by the Player.
+When it lands, it is deleted and the Player is teleported to that position.

+Inventory
+ItemStack
+ItemMeta
+SlotType

+ChatColor

 * show tools & techniques used
  - data types